sonic-net/SONiC/doc/mgmt/SONiC_OC_FDB_get_support_HLD.md

 ```

 ##### 3.6.2.2.6 show mac address-table interface PortChannel <portchannel-id>
-This Command provides the no. of MAC entries matching the particular physical portchannel-id present in the system.
+This command provides the number of MAC entries matching the particular physical portchannel-id present in the system.
 ```
 sonic# show mac address-table interface PortChannel 10
 -----------------------------------------------------------